Jump toUpdate content

 Using Object Storage with s3fs

-During this tutorial you will learn how to use s3fs as a client for Object Storage.
+In this tutorial you will learn how to use s3fs as a client for Scaleway Object Storage.

 The version of

 s3fs available for installation using the systems package manager does not support files larger than 10GB.
-It is therefore recommended to compile a version, including the required corrections, from the sourcecode repository of the tool.
-This tutorial will guide you through the process of fixing, compiling and installing
+It is therefore recommended to compile a version, including the reqired corrections, from the s3fs source code repository.
+This tutorial will guide you through that process.
+Please note that even with the source code compiled version of s3fs, there is a maximum file size of 128GB when using s3fs with Scaleway Object Storage.

 apt update && apt upgrade -y